liquity/dev/README.md

 `DefaultPool.sol` - holds the total Ether balance and records the total stablecoin debt of the liquidated troves that are pending redistribution to active troves.
 If a trove has pending ether/debt “rewards” in the DefaultPool, then they will be applied to the trove when it next undergoes a borrower operation, a redemption, or a liquidation.

 `CollSurplusPool.sol` - holds the ETH surplus from troves that have been fully redeemed from.
 Sends the surplus back to the owning borrower, when told to do so by `BorrowerOperations.sol`.

+`GasPool.sol` - holds the total LUSD liquidation reserves.
+LUSD is moved into the `GasPool` when a trove is opened, and moved out when a trove is liquidated or closed.

 ### Contract Interfaces